flycheck/emacs-travis/README.md

   - cask exec ert-runner
 ```

-This setup builds and tests your Emacs Lisp project on Emacs 24.3, 24.5, 25.1,
+This setup builds and tests your Emacs Lisp project on Emacs 24.3, the second
-25.2 and the current Emacs snapshot from Git.
+release candidate of 25.1, 25.3, the 26.0.91 pretest, and the current Emacs
+snapshot from Git.

 Note: To use Texinfo you'll need `libperl.so`.
 For example in Ubuntu you can
 install it by using command as follows: